Rodeiun/Rodeiun/README.md

 * 🌍  I'm based in Izmir, Turkey
 * ✉️  You can contact me at [rodeiun1@gmail.com](mailto:rodeiun1@gmail.com)
-* 🧠  I'm finished high school, preparing university exam.
+* 🧠  I study Law at Yasar University and working on İkise Hukuk & Danışmanlık Office

 ### Skills